Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Background Related Work

 The taxonomy in \figurename~\ref{fig:taxonomy} provides an overview of poisoning attacks, which can be categorized into three groups based on the intentions of the adversary, namely untargeted, targeted, and backdoor attacks~\cite{tian_ComprehensiveSurvey_2023,xia_PoisoningAttacks_2023}.

 The goal of untargeted attacks is to diminish the overall performance of the model, thereby impeding its convergence~\cite{shejwalkar_BackDrawing_2022}.
 In instances of targeted attacks, the adversary intentionally alters the training data to induce incorrect or biased predictions from the model on particular target inputs.
 The objective of the adversary is to infiltrate the model in such a way that only a particular target set or class is misclassified, while the rest of the set is correctly classified~\cite{fung_LimitationsFederated_2020}.
-The last category is the backdoor attack, where the adversary injects one or multiple triggers into the model during training, which can then be exploited during inference process~\cite{bagdasaryan_HowBackdoor_2019}.
-Specifically, the model behaves normally in the absence of the trigger, but an attacker can provoke a desired prediction or classification by presenting the trigger at inference stage.
+The last category is the backdoor attack, where the adversary injects one or multiple triggers into the model during training, which can then be exploited during the inference process~\cite{bagdasaryan_HowBackdoor_2019}.
+Specifically, the model behaves normally in the absence of the trigger, but an attacker can provoke a desired prediction or classification by presenting the trigger at the inference stage.

-From the attack strategy standpoint, poisoning attacks can be classified into data poisoning and model poisoning.
-In data poisoning, poisoning attacks can be categorized as either data poisoning or model poisoning.
-Data poisoning involves the adversary manipulating their own local training data to indirectly affect the model training process.
-This can be achieved by manipulating labels of the dataset, which is referred to as label flipping, or by inserting malicious data samples, known as sample poisoning.
-Depending on the intention of the attacker, both label flipping and sample poisoning can be utilized as untargeted, \ie untargeted label flipping and untargeted sample poisoning, or untargeted attacks, \ie targeted label flipping and targeted sample poisoning.
-In the context of backdoor attacks, the attacker can choose to incorporate either semantic or artificial backdoors.
-The semantic backdoor involves the utilization of naturally existing cues, such as a striped background of a specific color or a particular sequence of words, as triggers.
-Conversely, artificial backdoors are created through the deliberate injection of specific triggers, such as adding specific symbols to a sample.
+From the attack strategy perspective, poisoning attacks can be categorized as data poisoning or model poisoning.
+Data poisoning involves manipulating training data to influence the model training process indirectly.
+This can be done by changing labels in the dataset (label flipping) or inserting malicious data samples (sample poisoning).
+Depending on the attacker's goal, these techniques can be used as untargeted attacks (untargeted label flipping and sample poisoning) or targeted attacks (targeted label flipping and sample poisoning).
+In the context of backdoor attacks, the attacker can choose to use either semantic or artificial backdoors~\cite{bagdasaryan_HowBackdoor_2019}.
+Semantic backdoors utilize naturally existing cues as triggers, while artificial backdoors are created by intentionally injecting specific triggers.
+Model poisoning attacks are more dangerous and harder to detect than other attacks because they allow malicious participants to manipulate the trained model directly~\cite{shejwalkar_BackDrawing_2022}.
+There are two types of model poisoning attacks: random weights generation, where random noise is added to the transmitted model, and optimized weights generation, where the distribution of the added noise is optimized to decrease the chances of detection.